-Ahead of this year’s celebrations, Joudie Kalla, chef and author of Palestine on a Plate: Memories from my mother’s kitchen, shares some of her favourite recipes that remind her of celebrating Eid with her family and friends.
+Ahead of the celebrations, Joudie Kalla, chef and author of Baladi and Palestine on a Plate: Memories from my mother’s kitchen shares some of her favourite recipes that remind her of celebrating Eid with her family and friends.

 Joudie says: "For me, [food] is just lots of memories.
 My sisters and brother don’t live in the UK and my parents are always abroad visiting family, so when I’m here alone, I cook many dishes to feel as if they are with me.